So, you are planning to build your own chicken coop.

 It doesn’t have to be large, and all you need is some dirt, diatomaceous earth, or sand.
-You can use a mixture of all of these elements to create a lovely dirt bath for your chickens.
+You can use a mixture of these elements to create a lovely dirt bath for your chickens.
 They will love it.

 Keep the dust bath away from the roost and feed areas to prevent excessive dropping from falling into it.

 Chicken Coop Plans

 This small chicken coop will house 2-3 chickens and costs under $150 to build.
 It has 2 hinged doors – one for access to the main area and the second to collect the nest box’s eggs.
 It’ll take you around one and a half days to build.

 This step-by-step instruction pack shows you how to build a 4 × 6 chicken coop that will house 10-12 hens.
 It has a large door for access, an external nest box, and a pitched roof.
 It can be built on stilts, so it’s ideal if you don’t want your coop to touch the ground.

 This plan provides you with exact dimensions to create a large chicken coop for at least 25 chickens.
 With opening windows and a full-size door, this is a luxury coop for larger flocks.
 With 100 square feet of floor space, it’s one of the more difficult plans to build.